cezarypiatek/cezarypiatek.github.io/src/content/post/dapper-tips-and-tricks/index.md

 }
 ```

 The necessity to provide `TypeExtensions<User>` for every `MemberPath` invocation can make our query a little noisy.
-This can be simplify with `using static` or by defining short alias for generic type.
+This can be simplified with `using static` or by defining short alias for generic type.
 We also have to keep in mind that the invocation of `MemberPath` function is evaluated in the runtime.